 I’d also point out that while Key’s prosecution of Reuban Crandall is damning, and makes for uncomfortable reading, the reality is that as a lawyer and district attorney, he was paid to make a case for an unpleasant cause.
 I doubt any lawyer would want us to extrapolate his or her beliefs based on the prosecution of one particular case.
 Indeed, Key was later to fight legal cases on behalf of Africans suing for their freedom.

 Also, while the owning of slaves is detestable, the unpleasant truth is that a great many of the Founding Fathers did as well.
-The cognitive dissonance between these leaders’ lofty principles stating that “all men are created equal” with the reality of owning other humans is both confusing and alarming.
+The cognitive dissonance between these leaders’ lofty principles stating that “all men are created equal” with the reality of owning other humans is both bewildering and alarming.
 The country has continued to grapple with this dislocation ever since, and likely it always will.

 And Key’s views on slavery were particularly complicated.
 Like George Washington before him, Francis Scott Key did ultimately free some of his slaves.
 He also founded the American Colonization Society, which worked to buy slaves from the American owners and repatriate them to Africa, leading to the creation of the independent country Liberia in west Africa.
 Later, he was a proponent of educating freed people of color, helping to establish the Georgetown Lancaster School for this purpose.